 So with some chagrin here's how I'd reskin this mess:

-Seeker Stone-college 732 is a dwarf scholar explorer who is heading South along the same route the party is, he's a tough looking dwarf, one eyed dwarf leading a pony piled in exploration equipment and wearing a dual purpose mattock/war hammer chased with silver across his back.
-He's a secretive but inoffensive traveling companion.
+Seeker Stone-college 732 is a dwarf scholar and explorer who is heading South along the same route the party is, he's a tough looking, one-eyed dwarf leading a pony piled in exploration equipment and wearing a dual purpose mattock/war hammer chased with silver across his back.
+A secretive but inoffensive traveling companion Seeker keeps to himself.
 At the end of the first day of travel he wants to press on past an obvious stopping point as he's in a hurry to get to Phandalin.
 Six travelers are already at the campsite, a band of pilgrims heading to a holy spot high in the mountains (heck maybe they are elves or some nonsense - whatever).
 The campers beckon the party over and they can chose between warm camp and obsessive dwarf.

-If the party chooses to camp they will hear stories about hillman bandits (and maybe rush off to save Rockseeker), spend the night in peace and in the morning find the sight of a fight, with a few broken arrows (hillman arrows anyone local can tell them from the antler bone points) a few miles down the track.
-There's a poll of blood in the road, and a mess of papers seemingly dumped from Rockseekers packs stuck in the brambles.
+If the party chooses to camp they will hear stories about hillman bandits (and maybe rush off to save Seeker), spend the night in peace and in the morning find the sight of a fight, with a few broken arrows (hillman arrows anyone local can tell them from the antler bone points) a few miles down the track.
+There's a pool of blood in the road, and a mess of papers seemingly dumped from Seekers packs stuck in the brambles.
 Within these papers is a crude map of great age.
 Players can't read it unless they include a highly skilled dwarf sage (You could give them a handout though to try to puzzle out).

 The town will happily encourage the party to commit hillman genocide - they have an idea where their sacred cave is.
 Also they pay for hillman hands - the right ones.
 The Hillmen though aren't really evil though...
 Welcome to the Frontier.

 |Why is it always goblins?|

-On the plus side the flood trap is itself a fun and good environmental trap and the possibility of negotiating with an goblin who wants to lead the band is a good one.
-It's also notable that while the entire point of this episode is to reveal the existence of fabulous treasure in the mines the prisoner who can provide these hooks the best is near death and may easily die if the players don't make a shady deal with the goblin second in command.
+On the plus side the flood trap is itself a fun and good environmental trap and the possibility of negotiating with a goblin who wants to lead the band is a good one.
+It's also notable that while the entire point of this episode is to reveal the existence of fabulous treasure in the mines, the prisoner who can provide these hooks the best is near death and may easily die if the players don't make a shady deal with the goblin second in command.
 The willingness to include this possibility and not give the prisoner some sort of plot immunity is laudable, and makes me question why the adventure previously puts so much effort into getting the party into the goblin lair (unless its because the adventure assumes the party must make that deal).
 The lair can wait, Lost Mines has all the elements of a sandbox, but seems uncomfortable with this.
 Any good GM should embrace the sandbox possibilities and break up the railroad.
 The party may go directly from ambush to goblin cave to town and on, but it doesn't need to.

 THE TOWN AND BANDITS